 In addition, to operate online games in China, a variety of permits and approvals are required.
-For example, publication of online games, music works and other internet publishing activities are subject to the regulation of the GAPPRFT, which requires operators of online games and other internet publication generates to obtain an internet publication license prior to providing any such services.
+For example, publication of online games, music works and other internet publishing activities are subject to the regulation of the GAPPRFT, which requires operators of online games and other internet publishing services to obtain an internet publication license prior to providing any such services.
 See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulation on internet publication in the process of applying for expansion of the business scope therein to include the publication of music works and other internet publishing activities, and Xunlei Games for the publication of internet games and is in the process of applying for the business scope therein to include the publication of music works and other internet publishing activities, and Xunlei Games Development (Shenzhen) Co., Ltd., or Xunlei Games, is in the process of applying for the internet publication license for its publication of online games.
+Information on the Company-B. Business Overview-Regulation-Regulation on internet publication."
+Shenzhen Xunlei has obtained an internet publication license for the publication of internet games and is in the process of applying for expansion of the business scope therein to include the publication of music works and other internet publishing activities, and Xunlei Games Development (Shenzhen) Co., Ltd., or Xunlei Games, is in the process of applying for the internet publication license for its publication of online games.
 However, there is no assurance that we will be granted such licenses.
 Applicable regulations also specify that each online game must be screened and approved in advance by GAPPRFT before it is allowed to be launched online.
 Also, an imported online game should be approved in advance by MOC before its initial operation while a domestically developed online game should be filed with MOC within 30 days of commencing operations.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation-Regulation on online games."
 We license from online game developers and operate MMOGs, and we share profits with these developers.
-We require developers of certain online games to obtain the requisite approvals from GAPPRFT, and make the filings with MOC. for relevant online games.
-As of the date of this annual report, most of our online games currently in operation exclusively by us have obtained GAPPRFT's approval and complete filing with MOC.
-However, we cannot assure you that we or such online game
+We require developers of certain online games to obtain the requisite approvals from GAPPRFT, and make the filings with MOC, for relevant online games.
+As of the date of this annual report, most of our online games currently in operation exclusively by us have obtained GAPPRFT's approval and completed filing with MOC.
+However, we cannot assure you that we or such online game developers can obtain GAPPRFT's approvals or complete the filings with MOC for all the games in a timely manner or at all.
+If we or such online game developers fail to obtain these licenses, approvals or filings in a timely manner or at all, the relevant authority may challenge the commercial operation of our online games and determine that we are in violation of the relevant laws and regulations regarding online games, it would have the power to, among other things, levy fines against us, confiscate our income generated from operation of our online games and require us to discontinue our online game business.